w3c/verifiable-credentials/_minutes/2023-04-25-vcwg-special.md

 ---

-### 1. What is the relationship b/w the VCDM and terms defined there and the vocabulary document.
+### 1. What is the relationship b/w the VCDM and terms defined there and the vocabulary document?
 {: #section1}

 **Brent Zundel:** topic for today - "what is the relationship b/w the VCDM and terms defined there and the vocabulary document".